Phonak vs. Oticon, Compared and Tested by an Audiologist in 2025

-Phonak is our top pick for those with severe hearing loss, while Oticon offers the best listening comfort.
+Phonak is our top pick for those with severe hearing loss, while Oticon offers the best listening comfort for mild to moderate hearing loss.

 Brad Ingrao Dr. Brad Ingrao Audiologist